sdiehl/wiwinwlh/tutorial.md

  - Take input from a radio antenna for singal processing

-Conceptualizing I/O as a monad enables the developer to access information outside the program but operate on it with pure functions.
+Conceptualizing I/O as a monad enables the developer to access information outside the program but operate on the data with pure functions.

 Desugaring the IO monad: